nicolafisherwriter/nfwdg/_notes/Obsidian is a game changer if you want to write a book.md

 Although I’ve dabbled with writing over the years — journaling, fountain pens, blogging, eBooks — I’ve never taken it seriously enough to believe that I could write a book.

-In April 2021, I first came across Obsidian.
+In April 2021, I first came across [[Obsidian]].
 It lit a fire beneath me.
 In some way it tapped into my psyche, matched my thought process and, for the first time ever, made writing a real possibility.

 I can only say all this in hindsight.
 Now, nine months later, I have the beginnings of a second brain, replete with everything I’ve created. eCourses, newsletters, blogs, notes, references, quotes, as well as several attempts early on to outline a book.